Thuan1110/react-recipes/README.md

 ## Features

-- Search food by name, tags(i.e: vegeterian)
+- Search food by name
 - View details of the food ( ingredients and instrucitons)
 - Filter food by cuisine